|Against Climate Change

 Likewise, numerous maps and documents published before the 20th century, which are also kept in the General Archives of many nations, show the southeastern boundary of Venezuela at the Essequibo River.
 For reasons of space, apart from the above, we show only two of them that are kept in the Official Archives of the Republics of Colombia and Ecuador.

-Therefore, the historical titles that show the justification of our claim are indisputable.
-This is the origin of the Guyanese strategy of seeking that in the trial before the International Court of Justice, a preliminary ruling be issued declaring the Paris Arbitral Award of 1899 to be in force, which if produced, would determine that valuable evidentiary documents would be excluded from our case, from this process and from any other in the future on the matter, because they constitute res judicata,
+The historical titles that show the justification of our claim are indisputable.
+This is the origin of the Guyanese strategy of seeking a preliminary ruling in the trial before the International Court of Justice that declares the Paris Arbitral Award of 1899 to be in force, which, if it were to be issued, would determine that valuable evidentiary documents would be excluded from our case, from this proceeding and from any other future proceeding on the matter, as it would constitute res judicata..

-An extremely worrisome fact has been the position taken publicly by the United States of giving Guyana the right in this litigation, which could be understood as an order to the ICJ, in violation of what is clearly established in the OAS Charter on the prohibition of its member states to intervene in the affairs of others.
+An extremely worrisome fact has been the position publicly assumed by the United States of giving Guyana the right in this litigation, which could be understood as an order to the ICJ, violating what is clearly established in the OAS Charter on the prohibition of its member states to intervene in the affairs of others.

-Venezuela, by validating the competence of the ICJ to deal with this matter, must abide by its decision, and therefore this attempt to "legally" take away the territory of Guayana Esequiba from us must be aborted, disclosing to our people and to the other countries of the world, and particularly to those of the Latin American and Caribbean area, the accumulation of documents, graphics and maps that support our position, to firmly refute the attempts to present our claim as lacking legitimacy or fanciful.
+Venezuela, by validating the competence of the ICJ to deal with this matter, must abide by its decision, and therefore this attempt to "legally" snatch the territory of the Essequiba Guiana from us must be aborted, disclosing to our people and to the other countries of the world, and particularly to those of the Latin American and Caribbean area, the accumulation of documents, graphics and maps that support our position, to firmly refute the attempts to present our claim as lacking legitimacy or fanciful.

-Likewise, internally, we must build a powerful support movement that transcends the narrow limits of partisan positions, and that declares as traitors to the homeland those who, for petty political and economic calculations, co-sponsor within our country any decision of the ICJ against us, repeating aberrant behaviors that we have already lived, such as the attempt of some oligarchs, in the 19th century, to hand over Essequiba Guyana to the English empire in exchange for support to take power, or the military adventure of Manuel Antonio Matos, financed by a North American oil company, or the genuflecting attitude assumed by Gomezism to silence the issue of the Essequibo, moved by greed for the substantial resources promised by the oil income.
+Internally, we must build a powerful support movement that transcends the narrow limits of partisan positions, and that declares as traitors to the homeland those who, for petty political and economic calculations, co-sponsor within our country any decision of the ICJ against us, repeating aberrant behaviors that we have already lived, such as the attempt of some oligarchs, in the 19th century, to hand over Essequiba Guyana to the English empire in exchange for support to take power, or the military adventure of Manuel Antonio Matos, financed by a North American oil company, or the genuflecting attitude assumed by Gomezism to silence the issue of the Essequibo, moved by greed for the substantial resources promised by the oil income.
 Translated with www.DeepL.com/Translator (free version)

-This is why we find it sad, but at the same time worrying, that in the recent dialogues between the government and the opposition, this very important and vital issue has not been addressed.
+That is why it is sad for us, but at the same time worrying, that in the recent dialogues between the Government and the opposition, this very important and vital issue has not been addressed.